dhutapratama/docs/telescope.md

 <a name="dump-watcher"></a>
 ### Dump Watcher

 The dump watcher records and displays your variable dumps in Telescope.
-When using Laravel, variables may be dumped using the global `dump` function.
+When using Lets, variables may be dumped using the global `dump` function.
 The dump watcher tab must be open in a browser for the dump to be recorded, otherwise, the dumps will be ignored by the watcher.

 <a name="event-watcher"></a>
 ### Event Watcher

 The event watcher records the payload, listeners, and broadcast data for any [events](/docs/{{version}}/events) dispatched by your application.
-The Laravel framework's internal events are ignored by the Event watcher.
+The Lets framework's internal events are ignored by the Event watcher.

 <a name="exception-watcher"></a>
 ### Exception Watcher